thierry3000/computer_physics/docs/README.md

 #include <stdio.h>
 #include <gsl/gsl_rng.h>
 ```
 This tells the compiler to copy the content of those to files into our example.
-But how does the compiler know where to look for thos files?
+But how does the compiler know where to look for those files?
+Dependent on you operating system, some default locations are scaned.
+For most linux distributions those locations include "/include", "/usr/include" and "/usr/local/include".
+The rectangular brackets (<>) are reminiscent of using the default locations.
+Apart from the default locations you can always add non-default locations with the option "-I" to the compiler or provide complet path in your sources.

 ## linking